OpenAI brings back Sam Altman as CEO just days after his firing unleashed chaos

 The leadership drama offers a glimpse into how big tech companies are taking the lead in governing AI and its risks, while governments scramble to catch up.
 The European Union is working to finalize the world’s first comprehensive AI rules.

-In the absence of regulations, “companies decide how a technology is rolled out,” Laux said.
+In the absence of regulations, “companies decide how a technology is rolled out,” said Oxford’s Laux.

-“Regulation and corporate governance sound very technocratic, but in the end, it’s humans making decisions,” he said, explaining that’s why it matters so much who’s on a company board or at a regulatory body.

 Co-founded by Altman as a nonprofit with a mission to safely build AI that outperforms humans and benefits humanity, OpenAI later became a for-profit business — but one still run by its nonprofit board of directors.